test-flare/pytest-flakefighters/README.md

 Once you have installed FlakeFighter, you can run it from the root directory of your repo simply by running `pytest` in your usual way.
 If you need to call `pytest` from outside your repo, you can pass in the path to your repo as an additional parameter, `pytest --repo=path/to-repo`.

-By default, the DeFlaker algorithm will compare the most recent commit to the previous commit.
+By default, flakefighter will compare the most recent commit (or local uncommitted changes if there are any) to the previous commit.
-This is to allow it to work with Continuous Integration actions.
-However, if you would like to run it with a historical commit, you can include this as an extra argument `pytest --commit=<commit_hash>`.
-We do not currently support comparison with uncommitted code.
+To compare an aribtrary pair of commits, you can call `pytest --source-commit=<commit_hash> --target-commit=<commit_hash>`, where `--source-commit` represents the older commit and `--target-commit` represents the newer commit.

 ## Contributing